Contracts for Difference (UK energy): History

 In December 2010, the Government introduced plans to reform the electricity market.
 The Electricity Market Reform (EMR) introduced both a capacity market to incentivise reliable generation and Contracts for Difference to provide revenue certainty to developers investing in low carbon and renewable energy, but at a lower cost than the Renewables Obligation.

 Prior to the first Allocation Round, there was a mechanism called Final Investment Decision Enabling for Renewables.
 This awarded CfDs to five offshore wind projects, two biomass conversion projects, and one dedicated biomass with combined heat and power, with a total capacity of almost 4.5 GW.

 Separately, the Government also awarded a CfD to Hinkley Point C nuclear power station, set at £92.50/MWh for a 35 year period.
 This is 20 years longer than other CfD contracts.
 See §Cost to consumers of the Hinkley Point C article for further discussion on the costs.

 Results of the first three auctions were announced in February 2015, September 2017, and October 2019.
 Starting with AR4 in 2022, subsequent auctions have been on an annual basis.

+The 40 gigawatt offshore wind target by 2030 was first set out in the Conservative Party manifesto for the 2019 general election and reaffirmed in the Ten Point Plan in November 2020 and the Net Zero Strategy in October 2021, with the CfD scheme identified as the primary procurement mechanism for delivering that capacity.

 In 2024, the Department for Energy Security and Net Zero (DESNZ) consulted on proposed updates to the CfD starting in AR7.
 Two main changes to the scheme were published in October.
 Firstly, Adding support for repowering of onshore wind projects after 25 years of commercial operation.
 Support for repowering other technologies may be added in future.
 Secondly, extending the phased approach for fixed offshore wind projects to floating, allowing them to be built in up-to three phases to reduce construction risk.

 The Clean Power 2030 Action Plan, published by DESNZ in December 2024, indicated further targeted reforms would be implemented before the AR7 auction, subject to further consultation.
 This includes reviewing the budgeting parameters for fixed offshore wind, and relaxing the eligibility criteria of requiring full planning permission for fixed offshore wind projects.

 In November 2024, the Clean Industry Bonus (CIB) was launched.
 This provides additional CfD support to offshore wind projects (both fixed and floating) that invest in more sustainable supply chains.
 However, to be applicable for AR7, offshore wind projects need a CIB.
 It will have a budget of £27m per GW of capacity in AR7, and the application process will run from 13 to 19 February 2025.
 The CIB was initially introduced as Sustainable Industry Rewards, but was later renamed.